 “I feel like a failure, therefore I am a failure.” => “I do make mistakes sometimes.
 I’ve also failed quit a few times.
 But it’s only though failure that I can learn the best lessons, like a toddler learning how to walk.”

 “My partner/mother/boss makes me feel bad about myself.” => “I am in charge of my emotions, which means I control my emotions.
-I choose to respond to this person’s behavior with anger or sadness – I can choose not to feel that way.”
+I can choose to respond to this person’s behavior with anger or sadness, or I can choose not to feel that way.”

 The Negotiation Approach

 I totally understand why brides turn into “bridezillas.”
 They have a very specific idea of how they want their wedding to be, right down to the color of the frosting on their cake and the swan-shaped napkins.
-The problem isn’t that they’re short-tempered, spoiled, or too idealistic – it’s their unwillingness to be flexible.
+The problem isn’t that they’re short-tempered, spoiled, or too idealistic—it’s their unwillingness to be flexible.
 So when even the smallest thing goes wrong (“I said I wanted fuchsia for the bridesmaids, NOT HOT PINK!!!”) they explode.

-Super people understand that when a problem arises, it’s essential to remain flexible – to compromise.
-They do their best to adapt to the constraints of the situation, and adjust their own goals if necessary.
-In your case, that could mean cutting down on your to-do list when you’re feeling particularly frazzled and need some time off.
+Super people understand that when a problem arises, it’s essential to remain flexible and to compromise.
+They do their best to adapt to the constraints of the situation and adjust their goals if necessary.
+In your case, that could mean cutting down on your to-do list when you’re feeling frazzled and need some time off.
 It could mean finding a compromise with the ongoing curfew battle you’re having with your teenager.
 It could also mean extending your weight loss deadline to account for that week you were sick and couldn’t exercise, rather than forcing yourself to eat less to compensate.

 Insightfully yours,